Child and Adult Care Food Program

-- Day Care Homes: family day care homes of 6 children or less and group day care homes of 12 children or less that receive nonresidential day care in approved private homes.
-A family or group day care home must sign an agreement with a sponsoring organization to participate in CACFP.
-Day care homes must be registered with the Montana DPHHS Quality Assurance Division to provide day care services.
-Please contact a sponsoring organization in your area and they will help you apply and determine reimbursement rates for your facility.
+- Day Care Home Programs: serve children attending nonresidential day care in family day care homes of 6 children or less and group day care homes of 12 children or less in approved private homes.
+A family or group day care home must sign an agreement with a Sponsoring Organization of Day Care Homes to participate in the CACFP and must be registered with the Montana DPHHS Quality Assurance Division to provide day care services.
+Please contact a Sponsoring Organization in your area to apply.

-- Outside School Hours Programs: serve school age children outside of the regular school hours, such as before and after school, holidays, or during the summer vacation break.
+- Outside School Hours Programs: serve school age children attending a care program outside of regular school hours, such as before and after school, holidays, or during the summer vacation break.
 Outside School Hours Programs must sign an agreement with the State Agency to participate in the CACFP.
 Income Eligibility Forms are required.

 - Adult Day Care Centers: public, private, non-profit, and some for-profit adult day care facilities provide structured, comprehensive services to adults who are 60 or older, or who are physically or mentally impaired to the extent that limits independence and ability to carry out activities of daily living.
 Income Eligibility Forms are required.
 Adult Day Care Centers must sign an agreement with the State Agency to participate in the CACFP.